shikijs/shiki/docs/packages/twoslash.md

 Thanks to the flexibility of [`hast`](https://github.com/syntax-tree/hast), this transformer allows customizing how each piece of information is rendered in the output HTML with ASTs.

-We provide two renderers built-in, while you can also create your own:
+We provide two renderers built-in, and you can also create your own:

 ### `rendererClassic`